 (SSL) This option explicitly allows curl to perform "insecure" SSL connections and transfers.
-All SSL connections are attempted to be made secure by using the CA certificate bundle installed by default.
+Starting with curl 7.10, all SSL connections will be attempted to be made secure by using the CA certificate bundle installed by default.
 This makes all connections considered "insecure" to fail unless -k/--insecure is used.